csvpath/csvpath/csvpath/matching/functions/implementing_functions.md

 # How to create a function

+You can easily create your own function, register it for use, and use it in your csvpaths.

+Functions extend the Function class using:

+    from csvpath.matching.functions.function_factory import FunctionFactory
+    from csvpath.matching.functions.function import Function
+    class MyFunction(Function):
+        ...

 Function classes have two implementation overridden methods:

 - `to_value(self, skip=[])` - produces the value of the function